 Parabens are preservatives found in many skincare products to help increase their shelf life.
 In fact, Parabens have weak estrogenic and anti-androgenic activity, meaning that they are hormone disruptors or endocrine disruptors.
 Hormone disruptors can lead to many health problems.
 Parabens are linked to breast cancer, skin cancer, decreased sperm counts and infertility.
 That is why it's so important to choose a paraben free deodorant.
 Especially when you are pregnant so you're developing baby doesn't get exposed to these hormone disrupting chemicals.

 Triclosan is a common antibacterial chemical.
-Like parabens, tricolasn is also an endocrine disruptor/ It also has been linked to breast cancer.
-Sadly it's also bad for the environment because it doesn't break down.
-And ends up in our water systems and is also toxic to aquatic life.
+Like parabens, tricolasn is an endocrine disruptor and it also has been linked to breast cancer.
+Sadly it's also bad for the environment because it doesn't break down and ends up in our water systems and is toxic to aquatic life.
 Fortunately, in 2017, triclosan was banned from soaps.
 But it is still allowed in other products, including deodorant.